nuriel77/iri-playbook/docs/troubleshooting.rst

 ==================
 When you add a TCP or UDP neighbor you specify a syntax such as: ``udp://neighbor-ip:14600``.

-For UDP it is important that the incoming packets' source port is the same as the one registered for that neigbor.
+For UDP it is important that the incoming packets' source port is the same as the one registered for that neighbor.

 In some situations (depending on routers/paths/hosting) the source IP may change and an random port is chosen.